axa-group/bauta.js/docs/configuration-options.md

 # Bauta options

-Bauta has some options that may be set up at instantation of the micro service time.
+Bauta has some options that may be set up at instantiation of the micro service time.

 ##### truncateLogSize